-First, Prof. Masayasu Morita, KCGI professor (President and CEO, Human Media Co., Ltd.) “What is necessary to become a human resource active in the future of the global era?”And talked about the points to become a global human resource.Professor Morita, the head of the Tokyo Satellite, said, "Many students come from all over the world and contribute to society while learning about the Tokyo Satellite, start up a company, or learn while working.In addition, a global network of graduates can be created by gathering people from around the world.I want to do that.I want to create a good educational environment while working hard with Kyoto main school. "
+First, Prof. Masayasu Morita, KCGI (President and CEO, Hitomedia, Inc.), presented "What does it take to be an active human resource in the coming global era?"He talked about the key points to become a global human resource under the title of "How to become a global human resource.Professor Morita, who heads the Tokyo Satellite, said, "Many students come from all over the world to contribute to society, start companies, or study while working while receiving an education at the Tokyo Satellite.In addition, by attracting people from around the world, a global network of alumni can be created.That is the way we want to do it.I would like to create a good educational environment through friendly competition with the Kyoto school," he said.

-Lastly, Toshio Okamoto, Director of the University of Electro-Communications (Professor, Graduate School of Information Systems), gave a lecture entitled “Present and Future of e-Learning: The Importance of Solid Ability for Skills and Interaction” .Prof.
-Okamoto said, “From now on, education in Japan should generate discoverable knowledge, not textbook and procedural knowledge, and develop human resources with problem-solving skills.”
+Finally, Toshio Okamoto, Dean of the Faculty of Science at the University of Electro-Communications (and Dean Professor of the Graduate School of Information Systems at the same university), gave a lecture titled "The Present and Future of e-Learning: The Importance of Nourishment and Interaction for Solid Academic Performance.Professor Okamoto said, "In the future, education in Japan should not be based on textbooks and procedural knowledge, but should produce heuristic knowledge and nurture individuals with problem-solving skills.

-Here are some comments from Professor Morita.
+Here are some comments on the lecture given by Prof. Morita.